+At December 31, 2020, the gross unrealized loss on bonds was comprised of approximately 6 different securities, which are reflected in the table above.
+Of the total amount of bond unrealized losses, \$11 thousand or 100% is related to unrealized losses on investment grade securities.
 At December 31, 2019, the gross unrealized loss on bonds was comprised of approximately 20 different securities, which are reflected in the table above.
 Of the total amount of bond unrealized losses, \$81 thousand or 100.0% is related to unrealized losses on investment grade securities.
-At December 31, 2018, the gross unrealized loss on bonds was comprised of approximately 209 different securities, which are reflected in the table above.
-Of the total amount of bond unrealized losses, \$2,960 thousand or 99.7% is related to unrealized losses on investment grade securities.
-Investment grade is defined as a security having a credit rating from the NAIC of 1 or 2; a rating of Aaa, Aa, A, or Bab from Moody's or a rating of AAA, AA, A, or BBB from Standard & Poor ("S&P"); or a comparable internal rating if an externally provided rating is not available.
-At December 31, 2019, there were no unrealized losses on bonds with a rating below investment grade.
-At December 31, 2018, unrealized losses on bonds with a rating below investment grade represented \$10 thousand or 0.3% of the total amount of bond unrealized losses.
+Investment grade is defined as a security having a credit rating from the NAIC of 1 or 2; a rating of Aaa, Aa, A, or Baa from Moody's or a rating of AAA, AA, A, or BBB from Standard & Poor ("S&P'"); or a comparable internal rating if an externally provided rating is not available.
+There were no unrealized losses on bonds with a rating below investment grade at December 31, 2020 and December 31, 2019, respectively.

-There were no bonds where fair value had declined by 20% or more of the amortized cost at December 31, 2019 and 2018.
+There were no bonds where fair value had declined by 20% or more of the amortized cost at December 31, 2020 and 2019.